DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ## What do I need to include in my teacher training application?

-You’ll need to [create an account](https://www.apply-for-teacher-training.service.gov.uk/candidate/account) and then complete the different sections of your application form.
-You do not have to complete the sections all at once – you can save and come back to them later.

 You can apply to up to 4 courses at a time, but you'll send the same application to each course.

 You do not need to tailor your application to a specific teacher training provider – save that detail for your interview!